 Everything seems good, until it doesn’t.

-Then there are different ways for customers to offer their credit cards.
+Then there are different ways for customers to offer their cards.
 The magnetic strip swipe will be going the way of the Macarena by 2033, so we’ll leave that one to your local throwback jams station.
 EMV chips, contactless taps, credit, PIN debit, and PIN-less debit… are all different modalities for in-person payment, also called card-present.

-Then there are card-not-present (CNP) transactions, such as anything online (including a payment portal arrived at with the help of a QR cord).
-All of these methods have different fees.
+Then, there are card-not-present (CNP) transactions, such as anything online (including a payment portal arrived at with the help of a QR codes).

 There is More Than Meets The Eye to Flat Rate Pricing